 Setting your PS5 for Rest Mode means that most of its tasks are disabled.
 Therefore, more bandwidth and processing power will be dedicated to downloading your game.

-Putting your PS5 into Rest Mode when you’re not playing means that you can be downloading when you’re not even at your console.
+Putting your PS5 into Rest Mode when you’re not playing means that you can be downloading while you’re not even at your console.

 Go to Settings -> System -> Power Saving